AIyer1155/Epsilon-Archive/CP001-two-children.md

 ## Key Insight

 > Always list the full sample space, then cross off what the condition eliminates.
-Don't reason about "the other child" in isolation — there is no "other child" until you've fixed the sample space.
+Don't reason about "the other child" in isolation.
+There is no "other child" until you've fixed the sample space.

 ---